NCATS-Tangerine/tkbio/api/client/docs/AggregatorApi.md

 <a name="getBeacons"></a>
 # **getBeacons**
-> List&lt;KnowledgeBeacon&gt; getBeacons(sessionId)
+> List&lt;KnowledgeBeacon&gt; getBeacons()

-Get a list of the knowledge beacons that the aggregator can query
+Get a list of all of the knowledge beacons that the aggregator can query

 ### Example
 ```java